 Probate is the judicial process that verifies a will as an official legal document in a court of law.
 As the first step of administering the estate of a deceased person, the granting of probate resolves all claims and distributions of the deceased person’s true last testament.
 A probate court determines if a testator’s will is or is not valid, granting approval for the “executor,” or the personal representative named in the will to dispose of the testator’s assets in the specified manner of the testator’s wishes.
 For more, check out: The Illinois Probate Process Explained.

-Some estates’ assets are insufficient to cover the decedent’s debts; in those cases, Illinois groups the debts into certain classes, where a group then pays them off.
+Some estates’ assets are insufficient to cover the decedent’s debts; in those cases, Illinois groups the debts into specific classes, where a group then pays them off.
 Once one group of debts is entirely paid off, the estate can pay the next group of debts.
 In Illinois specifically, medical expenses are the last group of debts to be paid for by the estate.
-Funeral expenses, back taxes and fees, funds due to employees, and awards to the parent’s surviving spouse and children are all paid by the estate prior to it settling medical expenses.
+The estate pays funeral expenses, back taxes and fees, funds due to employees, and awards to the parent’s surviving spouse and children before settling medical expenses.
 If there isn’t enough money in the estate’s assets to cover the remaining debt, it typically goes unpaid.

-If your parent realized his or her estate lacked the resources to pay off medical expenses and purposely transferred valuable property to you shortly before death, the doctor or hospital can sue you personally.
-Under Illinois law, a court could invalidate the transfer with the property going back to the parent’s estate, because the parent made the transfer with the intent to defraud his or her creditors or with the knowledge that he or she lacked the resources to pay off debts.
-Creditors can scrutinize property transfers to children that happened immediately prior to the parent’s death.
+If your parent realized their estate lacked the resources to pay off medical expenses and purposely transferred the valuable property to you shortly before death, the doctor or hospital could sue you personally.
+Under Illinois law, a court could invalidate the transfer with the property going back to the parent’s estate because the parent made the transfer with the intent to defraud their creditors or with the knowledge that they lacked the resources to pay off debts.
+Creditors can scrutinize property transfers to children immediately before the parent’s death.